getify/Functional-Light-JS/ch5.md

 This idempotence-style is often cited for HTTP operations (verbs) such as GET or PUT.
 If an HTTP REST API is properly following the specification guidance for idempotence, PUT is defined as an update operation that fully replaces a resource.
 As such, a client could either send a PUT request once or multiple times (with the same data), and the server would have the same resultant state regardless.

-Thinking about this in more concrete terms with programming, let's examine some side effect operations for their idempotency (or not):
+Thinking about this in more concrete terms with programming, let's examine some side effect operations for their idempotence (or not):

 ```js
 // idempotent: